How Retirement Communities Work

 Assisted living communities may be for you if you don’t need a lot of medical care, just some assistance with bathing, taking medications or help getting dressed.
 You’ll still live in your own space, a one or two bedroom unit, and you can elect to have meals and housekeeping services added on (for an additional fee).
 Assisted living has staff available 24/7 to assist residents.
 They often host get-togethers and activities, to keep residents engaged and connected.

 Assisted living is more expensive than independent living because of the extra level of care.
-In 2020, the average cost for a one-bedroom unit ranged from $2,803 a month (Oklahoma) to $6,700 a month (District of Columbia).
+In the most recent data from 2020, the average cost for a one-bedroom unit ranged from $2,803 a month (Oklahoma) to $6,700 a month (District of Columbia).

 These facilities can also provide transportation to doctor’s appointments, dentist appointments, shopping, or other activities.
 Assisted living communities strive to keep residents as independent as possible while providing some basic support.
 Different states have different licensing requirements, so check with your state’s guidelines for more information.